ANG13T/astroguard/README.md

 # astroguard
-A simple code auditing and debugger tool based on gcc for embedded C aerospace applications adhering to NASA's JPL Rule of 10.
+A simple code auditing and profiling tool based on gcc for C programs to adhere to NASA's JPL Rule of 10.

-## About

-Gcov is a source code coverage analysis and statement-by-statement profiling tool Prints out the following:
-- code converage (.gcda)
-- astroguard issues

-Tool Pipline:
-gcc -> gda -> gcov -> glov
+C programs can be specified into the tool and is run through a sequence of `gcc -> gcov -> glov` to obtain code coverage and compilation information.

 ### Preview
 <img src="https://github.com/ANG13T/astroguard/blob/main/assets/images/preview.png" alt="astroguard Image" width="600"/>